 As poker matures and aggression increases, it’s very important that you are understanding 3-bet ranges correctly.
 Today’s players are using advanced 3 bets more often and applying lots of preflop pressure, so it’s imperative that we can handle their 3bets profitably.
-In this article we are going to discuss how to assess a 3-bet range to help choose the best line when facing a preflop 3bet.
+In this article, we are going to discuss how to analyze a 3-bet range to help choose the best line when facing a 3bet.

 So a polarized range may include hands like QQ/KK/AA/AK and maybe a 54s/A7o/J8s.
 A depolarized range may include hands like QQ/KK/AA/AK and also JJ/TT/AQ/AJs.
 Notice the polarized range includes super strong hands and weaker hands, while the depolarized range includes super strong hands and some other strong-side hands as well.

 3Bet Range Construction

 Now let’s take this concept and compare it to range math and construction.
 So when we look at our hud and see that a player is 3betting 2.5% of the time, what does that mean?
 What does a 2.5% 3bet range look like?
 The tough part is that we will never 100% know.

 And as that 3bet % increases, it becomes even more difficult to assess the entire range precisely.
 But we can understand some basic poker ranges to get us started.

 Still Not "Getting" Poker Math?